banroku/CNNonOctave/README.md

 # CNN implementation from scratch on octave
-This project is Convolutional Neural Network(CNN) implementation master and dev are entirely different commit histories. git -f from scratch.
+This project is Convolutional Neural Network(CNN) implementation  master and dev are entirely different commit histories. git -ffrom scratch.
 Test data is MNIST.

 This porject is written by octave as programing language,